sillybytes/sillybytes/posts/whats_wrong_with_java.md

 and control its actions with scalpel precision; In Java you get your programs to crash due to *NULL* pointers while getting no benefit in exchange.

-But pointers in Java percolate up in even more creative ways, take for instance the Equality comparison problem: When you perform equality comparison `==` what you're actually comparing is *pointer equality*, not *value equality* for which you need a special method `equal()`, this is a low level language trait that,
+Pointers in Java percolate up in even more creative ways, take for instance the Equality comparison problem: When you perform equality comparison `==` what you're actually comparing is *pointer equality*, not *value equality* for which you need a special method `equal()`, this is a low level language trait that,